n6garcia/EonCalc/README.md

 EonCalc is a cython project for the brand new reductive proof method I've devised!

-I am calling this Mathematic Reductive Algebra.
+I am calling this Informal Math.

 I have devised a superset of Algebra that only keeps one rule, x=|x ...